andyatkinson/rideshare/README.md

 ## UI

-Although Rideshare is an API-only app, technically there are some UI components.
+Although Rideshare is an API-only app, there are some UI elements.

 Rideshare proudly runs [PgHero](https://github.com/ankane/pghero), which can be reached at <http://localhost:3000/pghero>